- Asthma prevalence in Wakefield (6.7%) is significantly higher than the national average (5.9%).

 Different respiratory conditions affect people at different ages.
 Asthma can appear at any age and can be caused by several different factors such as family history, allergies, exposure to smoking and exposure to substances at work.
 Adult females are also more likely to develop asthma than males, which is seen in Wakefield with 7.7% of women having asthma compared to 5.8% of men.

-COPD (Chronic obstructive pulmonary disease) can be caused by occupational factors such as coal dust, but is most commonly caused by smoking and generally develops later in life.
+COPD (Chronic obstructive pulmonary disease) is most commonly caused by smoking, thought to be responsible for 9 out of 10 cases, and generally develops in people over 40 years.
 In Wakefield around 12% of over 70’s have COPD, compared to less than 2% of those aged under 50.

-Pneumonia is usually caused by a bacterial infection of the lungs and can affect people of any age, however it is more common in the more vulnerable groups such as the very young or the elderly.
+Pneumonia is most commonly caused by bacteria, however it may also be caused by viruses or fungi, and can affect people of any age, however it is more common in the more vulnerable groups such as the very young or the elderly.
 Each year around 1,800 people in Wakefield are admitted as an emergency to hospital for Pneumonia.

 The British Lung Foundation estimates that respiratory disease costs the UK around £11 billion a year, both in terms of direct costs of treatment and through lost productivity.
 They found that around 29% of these costs were associated with COPD, with approximately 28% associated with respiratory cancers.
 You can read their report here: Estimating the economic burden of respiratory illness in the UK.